-Entering values for the functions Values can be entered for the following
+Entering values for the functions

-Values can be entered for the following functions: SPD Ø (SPEED AVERAGE), DIST, ARRIV, ALARM and SPD W.
+Values can be entered for the following functions: SPD \oslash (SPEED AVERAGE), DIST, ARRIV, ALARM and SPD W.

-- 2 Press the SET button for at least one second (figures start to flash and a chime sounds). - 3 Use or to increase or decrease the value (press CLR to reset). - 4 Press SET to record the value.
+- 1 Select the desired function using o or b. - 2 Press the SET button for at least one second (figures start to flash and a chime sounds). - 3 Use or to increase or decrease the value (press CLR to reset). - 4 Press SET to record the value.